Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXV. Desktop Wallpaper Policy/README.md

 # 🖼 Desktop Wallpaper Policy

-This section covers the configuration of the Desktop Wallpaper Policy through Group Policy, which allows administrators to enforce specific wallpaper settings on all client systems across the domain.
+Having configured the Desktop Wallpaper policy via Group Policy, I have successfully enforced the corporate-branded wallpaper across all domain-joined client systems.
+The setting is now applied at the user level, ensuring a consistent and professional visual identity upon login.

 ---

-# 1. ⚙️ Configuring Desktop Wallpaper Policy in Group Policy
+## ⚙️ 1.
+Configuring Desktop Wallpaper Policy in Group Policy

-The Desktop Wallpaper Policy can be applied through Group Policy to ensure that all user desktops have the same wallpaper for consistency and branding.
-This policy can be configured to point to a file stored on a network share.
+Having deployed the policy, I configured it to point to the approved corporate wallpaper located on a read-only network share `\\WINSERVER2025\sysvol\hughdomain.local\Wallpaper`.
+This has successfully standardized the desktop background across the organization, reinforcing the brand identity.
+I also confirmed that the share has appropriate permissions to allow all users read access.

 📸 **Configuring Desktop Wallpaper Policy in Group Policy**